 No, you will remain under the eligibility and ongoing requirements of the group you initially received the Last-Dollar Scholarship.
-For example, if you initially received the Last-Dollar Scholarship as a high school graduate you cannot move to the adult learner eligibility requirements and vice versa.
+For example, if you initially received the Last-Dollar Scholarship as a recent high school graduate you cannot move to the adult learner eligibility requirements and vice versa.

 What happens if I completely withdraw or take a semester off?